PowerDNS/pdns/docs/markdown/recursor/scripting.md

 ### `function gettag(remote, ednssubnet, local, qname, qtype)`
 The `gettag` function is invoked when the Recursor attempts to discover in which packetcache an answer is available.

 This function must return an integer, which is the tag number of the packetcache.
 In addition to this integer, this function can return a table of policy tags.
 The resulting tag number can be accessed via `dq.tag` in the `preresolve` hook, and the policy tags via `dq:getPolicyTags()` in every hook.
+Starting with 4.1.0, it can also return a table whose keys and values are strings to fill the upcoming `DNSQuestion`'s `data` table.

 The tagged packetcache can e.g. be used to answer queries from cache that have e.g. been filtered for certain IPs (this logic should be implemented in the